PioneersHub/conference/docs/guidelines/pretalx.md

 The super-admin invites the initial [Admins](#Admins) to the event.

 !!! tip "Recurring or multiple events"
-    If you run a yearly event, use the year as prefix for all teams for readability, e.g., '2025-Admins' or '2025-Reviewers'
+    If you run a yearly event, use the year as prefix for all groups for readability, e.g., '2025-Admins' or '2025-Reviewers'
-    If you run multiple events, add a consistent prefix for the event.
+    If you run multiple events, add a consistent prefix to group representing the event.

 Go to Organiser/Event/Teams/